Salvatore Giuliano: Historical context and interpretation

 In historical context, Chandler concurs with Hobsbawm's assessment of Giuliano as a "heroic robber".
 Giuliano can also be interpreted through the prism of Samuel L. Popkin's rational peasant concept, according to Chandler.
 The bandit's acquisitive urge coincides well with the rational peasant model, and he and his mother engaged in mafia-like rational acquisitiveness by demanding a fee from a bakery attempting to open a branch in Montelepre.
 But his "foolhardy, impulsive" killing of a police officer in 1943 was the polar opposite of careful calculation.
 The ordinary peasants who joined his armed actions in the moments of greatest need were more rational—willing to take significant risks from time to time for a better payday than they would ordinarily earn in the difficult years after the war.
 Mafiosi arising from the peasantry are even better examples of rationality: their entire lives are dedicated to material acquisition.

 Giuliano's dearest wish was to be pardoned for his crimes, and the only people who could possibly accommodate him were the power elite of Sicily (and Italy)—and so he did business with them.
 As Chandler says, this made him "above all else, an outlaw who accommodated himself to the existing structure of power."
 Hobsbawm again agrees with Chandler—with more emphasis on the politics and ideology of the situation.

 Three residents of Montelepre during the years of Giuliano's banditry have added their commentary to the historical record.

 At a sparsely attended Separatist commemorative ceremony in 1980, his sister Mariannina gave her view of his character: "He was good and honest.
 Turridu did what he did only from fear and out of poverty."

 Padre diBella, Montelepre's parish priest, summed up the tumult of the bandit's life, and its effect on the village: "And all this for a few bags of flour!"

 In spite of the hardship and misery experienced by the villagers during Giuliano's banditry, one of them—Saverio—remarked to Tomaso Besozzi, "What times those were, eh?
 When Giuliano was king of the mountain, and made the world tremble."

 Doubts about Giuliano's death

 Over the years doubts about Giuliano's death have been expressed.
 According to some Giuliano fled from Sicily to Tunis and went on to live in the United States.
 The historian Giuseppe Casarrubea, son of one of the victims of Giuliano, compiled material to demonstrate that the body buried as Giuliano belonged to someone else.
 On 15 October 2010, the Public Prosecutor's Office in Palermo decided to exhume the body and compare its DNA with living relatives of Giuliano.

 The DNA tests showed a 90% likelihood that the skeleton belongs to Giuliano.
 The DNA match between the skeleton and Giuliano's relations means that Sicilian prosecutors are now archiving the probe they opened in 2010 into the possibility that someone was murdered and passed off as Giuliano.

 Dramatizations

+His life inspired the novel The Brigand which was adapted for Australian radio by Morris West as Fire of Etna (1953).